publicdocs/uscode/assets/md/titles/usc13/us/usc/t13/m__us_usc_t13.md

  __Positive Law; Citation__

     This title has been made positive law by [act Aug.
 31, 1954, ch.
 1158, § 1][/us/act/1954-08-31/ch1158/s1], [68 Stat.
-1012][/us/stat/68/1012], which provided in part “That title 13 of the United States Code, entitled ‘Census’ is revised, codified and enacted into law and may , be cited as ‘Title 13, United States Code, section—’.”
+1012][/us/stat/68/1012], which provided in part “That title 13 of the United States Code, entitled ‘Census’, is revised, codified, and enacted into law, and may be cited as ‘Title 13, United States Code, section—’ ”.

  __References to Census Office__